purhya/career/README.md

 **lupos** is a framework to support component-based programming in TypeScript.

-In my web system programming career, especially in [AEGL](https://github.com/purhya/gl-effects-preview/#aegl) and [Mindmap Core](https://github.com/purhya/mindmap-preview), I realized there are two problems can't be solved by experience or design:
+In my web system programming career, I realized there are two problems can't be solved by experience or design:

 - Observing data changes
 - Efficiently update after data changes

 **lupos** was designed to solve them.

-- How to observe data changes - by TypeScript aot analysis and injecting optimized tracking codes
-- How to efficiently update after data changes - by pre-compiling template literal